Article | Last updated: 22/09/2021 | Ministry of Culture and Equality

 Outdoor recreation for children and adolescents

-The Ministry of Culture’s role in outdoor recreation is to allocate grants for construction of facilities, for activities, and for projects run by outdoor activity organizations.
+The Ministry’s role in outdoor recreation is to allocate grants for construction of facilities, for activities, and for projects run by outdoor activity organizations.

 Outdoor recreations are connected to the government through the Ministry of Climate and Environment and the Norwegian Environment Agency.
 Outdoor recreation is one out of several areas in the environmental policy.
 When it comes to construction, it is possible to apply for grants for hiking trails, walking paths, overnight cabins and trail initiatives in the mountains.